learn-co-curriculum/dsc-multiple-regression-evaluation/README.md

 R-Squared is conventionally the "to-go" measurement for overall model performance, but it has some drawbacks.

 First, as we add more predictors, R-Squared is only going to increase.
+More predictors allow the model an extra degree of freedom in trying to approximate a target.
 But this doesn't necessarily mean we have a better model, since we're likely to start seeing coefficients that are unstable and potentially not statistically significant.
 (We'll also see that these models might violate some of the _assumptions_ of linear regression, which we'll describe in more detail later.)

 To address this issue, consider using **adjusted R-Squared**.
 This version of R-Squared includes a correction for the number of predictors used.